keras-team/keras-cv/.github/ISSUE_TEMPLATE/bug.md

 ### Steps To Reproduce:
 <!--
 Please include a minimal colab gist replicating the issue you encountered.
 THIS IS CRITICAL FOR US TO HELP YOU.
 It is very difficult to fix an issue from a stack trace alone.

-To save a gist, choose "File > Save a copy as Github Gist" in colab -->
+To save a gist, choose "File > Save a copy as Github Gist" in colab.
+This ensures that your colab is accessible to all users.

+Exception: Any issues related to installation outside of colab or where replication is not important to addressing your concern.
+-->

 ### Version: